 What’s you’re preference?
-Would you prefer to receive soft, gentle nurturing or are you in a space to be challenged?
-“To grow we must stretch ourselves.”
+Would you prefer to receive soft, gentle nurturing, or are you in a space to be challenged?
+“To grow, we must stretch ourselves.”
 This reminds me that when life gets challenging, I can accept the challenge as a hurdle to be surmounted.
-It’s not necessarily an obstacle that holds me back.
+However, it’s not necessarily an obstacle that holds me back.

-The same challenge can also be seen as an opportunity that will assist me to grow, change, and to evolve.
+The same challenge can also be seen as an opportunity to grow, change, and evolve.
 I can become a better, more improved version of myself.
 For as long as we live, we will never reach the pinnacle of life.
 We’ll always have further to climb.
-We can always refine who we are becoming, what we do, and how we express ourselves.
+But, we can always refine who we are becoming, what we do, and how we express ourselves.
 That is one great gift that life gives all of us.

 Let’s say we’re looking to receive soft, gentle nurturing right at this very moment.
-Then we need to turn towards the light, as plants turn towards the sunlight.
+Then we need to turn towards the light as plants turn towards the sunlight.
 We all have an inner light.
 I might remind myself that I will care for myself, be my own best friend.
-Although, I might give myself the time to nap mid-morning if I’m still tired.
+Although, I might give myself the time to nap mid-afternoon if I’m still tired.

 And still, I might allow myself many luxuries that I personally value or provide meaning to me.
-Even turning towards one or more others in my life who make me feel well, or loved.
-Reach out to a friend who looks forward to spending time with you.
-Sometimes one of the nicest things I can do for myself is to be kind to myself, and then do something for someone else.
+Even turning towards one or more others in my life who make me feel well or loved.
+For example, reach out to a friend who looks forward to spending time with you.
+Sometimes one of the nicest things I can do for myself is to be kind to myself and then do something for someone else.

 Since we don’t seem to be able to avoid growth experiences.
 What happens when we consider selecting our growth opportunities before they select us.
 Will we gain power and control of our lives by alternating between these two strategies.
 “Be Yourself” and “Stretch Yourself to Grow.”
-Should we cycle through one then the other, at a pace that is comfortable and determined by us?
+Should we cycle through one then the other, at a comfortable pace and determined by us?